rosszurowski/rosszurowski.com/src/content/log/2019-outlets-as-a-creative-tool/index.md

 As vague as the term "outlet" can be, it feels important to articulate.
 Because when you articulate the idea, you can begin to study them.
 Are they good ones?
 Bad ones?
 Are they given to us?
 Or are there some still missing that we need to make for ourselves?

 [^1]: \*cleverly steers away from oft-written commentary on how Instagram is influencing contemporary photographic culture\*
-[^2]: A prompt shares many qualities to an outlet; both prompts and outlets are forms of frameworks.
-But a prompt is more of a concept or limitation than a destination.
+[^2]: Prompts and outlets share many qualities, but a prompt is more of a conceptual framework rather than a destination.

 <!--